tronprotocol/wallet-cli/README.md

 > Public to address.
 If the transfer type is BURN, this variable must be a valid address, otherwise it should be set null.

 toAmount
 > The amount transfer to public address.
-If publicToAddress set to null, this variable must be 0.
+If the transfer type is BURN, this variable must be the product of Scaling Factor and shielded input amount, otherwise it should be 0.

 shieldedOutputNum
 > The amount of shielded output note.
-That is the number of (shieldedAddress amount meno) pairs, should be 0, 1 or 2.
+That is the number of (shieldedAddress amount memo) pairs, should be 0, 1 or 2.

 shieldedAddress1/shieldedAddress2
 > Output shielded address